-In the research strategy of the department, religion is not a ‘thing’ that can be easily distinguished and separated from the ﬂow of social life, but rather a ‘lens’ through which one can ask questions about social life that have not been fully taken on board by mainstream social science or cultural studies, which often betray a secular bias by avoiding the study of religion altogether.
-It is evident that religion is not on the retreat in modern societies and that migration and globalization in general are encouraging religious revitalization.
+In the research strategy of the department, religion was not a ‘thing’ that can be easily distinguished and separated from the ﬂow of social life, but rather a ‘lens’ through which one can ask questions about social life that have not been fully taken on board by mainstream social science or cultural studies, which often betray a secular bias by avoiding the study of religion altogether.
+It was evident that religion is not on the retreat in modern societies and that migration and globalization in general are encouraging religious revitalization.
 It is also clear that religious movements do not have to be ‘fundamentalist’, ‘anti-Western’ or violent, there being a great variety of religious activity that is significant in the social life of large parts of the world’s population, including certainly in Asia.

 The aim of the research in this department was to further a social-science perspective on religion in Asian societies from the relatively protected vantage point of a German academic institution.
 Religion is one of the most politically charged social phenomena in these societies, and it could only be studied with great difficulty by social scientists who are based in them.
 While it was not easy either for foreign-based scholars to gain access to study religion, it was still possible.
 The task of a foreign research institution under these circumstances was to stimulate collaboration with partners in the societies under study.
 Given the state of development of social-science research on religion in Asian societies, this was much needed.